fbpx

 If you want to keep track of your personal Spotify song stats and analytics, like what songs and artists you listen to the most, I’ve researched exactly how you can start tracking your Spotify streams.

 To track your personal Spotify analytics, stats, and streams you need to connect a free app called Last FM to your Spotify account.
-Once connected, you will be able to track what you stream on the Spotify app, web player and any Spotify-connected device.
+Once connected, you will be able to track what you stream on the Spotify mobile app, web player, and any Spotify-connected mobile device.

 But…